 Originally published on December 30th, 2022 by Jonathan Weber

-Many income investors operate with a buy-and-hold approach, which generally makes sense.
+Many income investors have a buy-and-hold approach.
 This reduces transaction costs and means that investors don’t have to invest too much time trading in and out of individual equities.
-When one invests in high-quality dividend stocks, the buy-and-hold approach also oftentimes works out over long periods of time.

-This is why we believe that the Dividend Kings are the best-of-the-best dividend paying stocks to own as these names have raised their dividend for a minimum of 50 consecutive years.
-You can see all 54 Dividend Kings here.
+This is why we believe that the Dividend Kings are the best-of-the-best dividend paying stocks to own.
+The Dividend Kings have raised their dividend for a minimum of 50 consecutive years.

 We have created a full list of all the Dividend Kings, along with important financial metrics such as price-to-earnings ratios and dividend yields.
-You can access the spreadsheet by clicking on the link below:

-Still, there are cases when selling a dividend stock makes sense.
 In this article, we will explain our methodology when it comes to selling dividend stocks under certain conditions.

-Three Scenarios Where Selling Dividend Stocks Makes Sense
+3 Scenarios Where Selling Dividend Stocks Makes Sense

 At Sure Dividend, we prefer to invest with a long-term mindset, which is why we will oftentimes hold dividend-paying equities for long periods of time.
 But under some conditions, we are willing to sell dividend stocks.